junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 also parallel to Sam/Ruby, the blood drinking relationship can very quickly escalate into sexual/romantic relationship, they'd have sex, blood is something very sexual-suggestive anyway

 OR, during vampire Dean time, Dean doesn't change back, Cas feed him with angel blood to prevent him hurting human and still ease the thirst

+### 273.5【destiel】Cas is addicted to Dean's human blood（R级）

+similar to prompt 273 but reversed

+can be used in prompt 335.5

 ### 274.【destiel】S05E17 accidental OD on pain killer